cairo-book/cairo-book/src/ch06-02-the-match-control-flow-construct.md

 {{#include ../listings/ch06-enums-and-pattern-matching/no_listing_10_match_or/src/lib.cairo:here}}
 ```

-## Matching over Tuples
+## Matching Tuples

-It is possible to match over tuples.
+It is possible to match tuples.
 Let's introduce a new `DayType` enum:

 ```rust,noplayground